 The WCIRB reviewed how other jurisdictions classify the operations reviewed in this study, including surveying members of the Policy Research Advisory Committee (PRAC) on whether they have encountered any issues administering the classifications applicable to traveling carnival or circus operations, and whether they have studied this classification/industry or have plans to study it in the future.
 Almost all other jurisdictions retain Classification 9186 for traveling carnivals or circuses, and it is administered similarly to how the WCIRB administers Classification 9185.
 Classification 9186 in other jurisdictions also applies to traveling rodeos, traveling animals shows, traveling automobile stunt shows and traveling device operators.
 This classification applies to ticket sellers in connection with these operations but does not include Clerical Office Employees or Outside Salespersons.
-Some jurisdictions retain a weekly payroll limitation for Classification 9186, while California does not have a weekly payroll limitation for Classification 9185.
-However, Classification 9156, Theaters - dance, opera or theater companies - all performers and directors of performers - N.O.C., in California is subject to a maximum remuneration per year per person.
+Some jurisdictions retain a weekly payroll limitation for Classification 9186, while California does not have a weekly payroll limitation for Classification 9186, while California is subject to a maximum remuneration per year per person.